 Incentives for behavioral health providers

-A new federal bill, the Improving Access to Behavioral Health Information Technology Act (H.R.
-3331 in the House and S. 1732 in the Senate), would provide long-overdue incentive payments to behavioral health providers for adopting certified electronic health record (EHR) technology, via a Center for Medicare and Medicaid Innovation demonstration project.
+A new federal law, the Improving Access to Behavioral Health Information Technology Act (included in the SUPPORT Act, the new opioids law), will provide long-overdue incentive payments to behavioral health providers for adopting certified electronic health record (EHR) technology, via a Center for Medicare and Medicaid Innovation demonstration project.
 EHRs make patient information available instantly and securely.
 Using EHRs greatly improves the overall quality and coordination of care, which is urgently needed in the field of addiction treatment.

 This kind of incentive is already offered to other types of medical providers, thanks to the 2009 HITECH Act.
 But behavioral health providers were left out of that legislation.
 It’s time to stop discriminating against those who need care for behavioral or substance use disorders.
 It’s only right and morally just that behavioral health providers receive the same funding as other types of medical providers, ensuring care coordination and improving outcomes for patients.

-Shatterproof supports the Improving Access to Behavioral Health Information Technology Act, with the hope that this pilot program will ultimately prove the value of and need for incentivizing EHRs for behavioral health providers on a broader scale in the near future.
+Shatterproof hopes that this new pilot program will ultimately prove the value of and need for incentivizing EHRs for behavioral health providers on a broader scale in the near future.

 Best practices for post-overdose care